brar3449/test/README.txt

 "Who's there?"
 "GIT"
 "Git Who?"
-"Git this joke over with"
+"Git back to the assignment"